no-garlic/lyrical/README.md

  - Able to set default panel widths and panel slider position
  - Save Column Widths & panel slider position
  - When a new card is added, make sure it is visible (scroll to it), depends on sorting, etc
+ - Put instructional text on every page to tell the user what to do

 ## Bugs: